claramaine/Clappy-Bird-Final-Project/README.md

 experience, using a table can greatly increase the endurance of your hands.
 3. Try to keep the loudness of the claps as even as possible – if a clap is too loud, the bird might overreact and jump twice

+> Built in Unity game engine for the 2020 Human-Computer Interaction Course at Radboud University.
+The important Unity source files are written in C# and can be viewed in Assets/Scripts